Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint3 Creating Kudos Page Requirements.md

 * The system provides the users with a text box for entering the message body, separate from the card preview.
 * Users are limited to 500 characters.
 * The system shall block users from typing once they reach 500 characters.
-* The text box will only accept ASCII characters, not including emojis.
+* The text box will only accept ASCII characters.
 * The text box will ignore the tab and enter keys when pressed.
 * The system shall require the message to be more than 10 characters long.
 * The text box allows the user to paste text from the clipboard.
 If the pasted text exceeds the character limit, the excess text will be ignored.